Pearsonj/project1/README.md

 # Take a hike

-## A Website to help users find hike in Washington state
+## A Website to help users find local hikes

+The app is written with HTML, CSS and JavaScript.
 This app is something we created to get info on trails in the seattle area. it will provide a quick list of things you might want to know about a hike people are able to comment about any hike on the map